Livin' la Vida Loca: Critical reception

-"Livin' la Vida Loca" has been met with overwhelmingly positive reviews from music critics.
+"Livin' la Vida Loca" has been met with positive reviews from music critics.
 Chuck Taylor from Billboard applauded the song, saying it is "so electrifying, so terrifically filled with life, that even folks at the retirement home down the street could get their groove on with couple spins", and described the song as a "frantically-paced, dance-ready track."
-Also from Billboard, Leila Cobo ranked it as the best track of Ricky Martin (1999), calling it "Awesome".
+From the same magazine, Leila Cobo ranked it as the best track of Ricky Martin (1999), calling it "Awesome".
 She questions, "Was there a person alive in 1999 whose jaw literally did not drop when they saw Ricky Martin strut and swivel in the video to the song whose title would come to exemplify an era and a lifestyle?"
 In another article, she labeled it "an irresistible invitation to dance".
-Also from the same magazine, Harley Brown wrote, "No matter what language it was in, 'La Vida Loca' was a bona fide hit."
+Harley Brown added, "No matter what language it was in, 'La Vida Loca' was a bona fide hit."
 In addition, Billboard staff praised the single, saying: "The big horns, the seductive bass, the debauchery in the lyrics, and Ricky Martin shaking his bon-bon: how could anyone resist this late '90s anthem penned by Robi Draco Rosa and Desmond Child?"